 Diabetic neuropathy is actually nerve damage which is caused by diabetes.
-In case you have had diabetes for an extended period of time, mainly if you had difficulties controlling your diabetes, you might get neuropathy symptoms such as numbness, tingling, and burning.
+In case a person has had diabetes for an extended period of time, mainly if they had difficulties controlling their diabetes, they might get neuropathy symptoms such as numbness, tingling, and burning.

 Diabetic neuropathy has four different types.
-Can you identify them?
 Read on, to find out more.

 This type of neuropathy is known by the name radiculoplexus neuropathy, proximal neuropathy, diabetic amyotrophy and femoral neuropathy.

 As a matter of fact, this type impacts the nerves in the legs, thighs, buttocks, and hips.
 Usually, the symptoms are felt only on one side of the body, and they might improve with time.
 So, the symptoms are: